What is Interest Coverage Ratio (ICR)?

 Enter your name and email in the form below and download the free template now!

 Interpretation of Interest Coverage Ratio

 The lower the interest coverage ratio, the greater the company’s debt and the possibility of bankruptcy.
-Intuitively, a lower ICR indicates that less operating profits are available to meet interest payments and that the company is more vulnerable to volatile interest rates.
+Intuitively, a lower interest coverage ratio indicates that less operating profits are available to meet interest payments and that the company is more vulnerable to volatile interest rates.
 Therefore, a higher interest coverage ratio indicates stronger financial health – the company is more capable of meeting interest obligations.

-However, a high ICR may also indicate that a company is overlooking opportunities to magnify their earnings through leverage.
-As a rule of thumb, an interest coverage ratio above 2 is considered the minimum acceptable amount.
+However, a high interest coverage ratio may also indicate that a company is overlooking opportunities to magnify their earnings through leverage.
+As a rule of thumb, an ICR above 2 would be barely acceptable for companies with consistent revenues and cash flows.
 In some cases, analysts would like to see an ICR above 3.
-An ICR below 1 indicates that a company is not able to pay off its current interest payment obligations and is therefore in poor financial health.
+An ICR lower than 1 implies poor financial health, as it shows that the company cannot pay off its short-term interest obligations.

 Primary Uses of Interest Coverage Ratio

 - ICR is used to determine the ability of a company to pay their interest expense on outstanding debt.